Ilsa J. Bick

 Ken Jones is from Shropshire.
 He is a former soldier who served with the Parachute Regiment and various elements of UK Special Forces.
 Ken is a motivational speaker as well as an avid outdoorsman, mountaineer, competitive road cycle racer and founder of Avalanche Events.
 He lives in San Diego and Brecon, Wales.

-Stephen Jones is the multiple-award-winning editor and author of more than 100 books in the horror and fantasy genres.
-A former television director/producer and movie publicist and consultant (including the first three Hellraiser movies), he has edited the reprint anthology Best New Horror for more than 20 years.
+Stephen Jones is the multiple-award-winning editor and author of more than 100 books in the film, horror and fantasy genres.
+A former television director/producer and movie publicist and consultant (including the first three Hellraiser movies with Clive Barker), he has edited the critically acclaimed anthology series Best New Horror for more than 20 years.
 He lives in Wembley, Middlesex, and travels widely.
 His website can be found at www.stephenjoneseditor.com.

 Tobias Jones is the author of four non-fiction books, Blood on the Altar, The Dark Heart of Italy, Basilitica and Utopian Dreams; and the Castagnetti crime trilogy, The Salati Case, White Death and Death of a Showgirl.
 He has worked as a journalist in Britain for the London Review of Books, the Independent on Sunday and the Observer; and in Italy, producing two political documentary series for the Italian state broadcaster RAI 3.
 He lives at Windsor Hill Wood in Somerset with his wife and three children where he runs a working farm refuge.